-The perfect documentaries to watch with kids to learn about the world.
+The perfect documentaries for kids to learn about the world.

 I’m a sucker for a good documentary.
 I could literally watch nothing else on television for the rest of my days.
 Because I love them so much, I’m always looking for good ones that my kids can watch with me.

 I want my kids to be aware of what is going on in the world, how they can be helpful and contribute to the worlds issues.
 It’s also important for me to show them things that they are unable to see in our community.
-These are the perfect documentaries to watch with kids.
+These are the perfect documentaries for kids.

-5 Life Changing Documentaries To Watch With Kids of All Ages
+5 Life Changing Documentaries for Kids of All Ages

 A Plastic Ocean

 “In this adventure documentary, journalist Craig Leeson teams up with free diver Tanya Streeter and an international team of scientists and researchers, and they travel to twenty locations around the world over the next four years to explore the fragile state of our oceans, uncover alarming truths about plastic pollution, and reveal working solutions that can be put into immediate effect.”

 Where to watch: Netflix | Amazon Video